 Getting There: A short walk from Shinjuku-gyoemmae Station to Shinjuku Station’s East Exit.

-When you are ready for another uniquely Japanese sight make your may to visit Godzilla at Hotel Gracery Shinjuku in Kabukicho.
-Yes you read that right, a gigantic Godzilla head on the side terrace of a popular hotel choice.
+When you’re ready for the next sight, make your way to Godzilla at Hotel Gracery Shinjuku in Kabukicho.
+Yes, you read that right, a gigantic Godzilla head on the side terrace of a popular hotel.
 This replica roars with light and sound effects at scheduled times.

 Getting There: Approximately a 10-minute walk from the 3D cat billboard to Hotel Gracery Shinjuku.

-Lunch: Try “Fūunji,” a renowned ramen shop known for its tsukemen (dipping noodles).
-Be prepared for a wait, as it’s popular among locals and tourists alike.
-If the queue is too much for you, take a look at my downloadable map of some of the best food options in Tokyo and pick something else nearby
+Lunch: Try Fūunji, a renowned ramen shop known for its tsukemen (dipping noodles).
+Be prepared for a wait, it’s popular among locals and tourists alike.
+If the queue is too much, check my downloadable map of the best food options in Tokyo and pick something nearby.

 Optional afternoon culture: SOMPO Museum of Art